INF2023AI-Python/Fun-with-Friends/README.md

 How to Play:
 + Open the terminal
-+ start the game using this command
++ start the game using this command:
 ```
 cd Fun-with-Friends/../
 sudo python colorbattle.py